Smolensk air disaster: Russian final accident report

-The MAK completed their investigation on 20 October 2010.
+The IAC completed their investigation on 20 October 2010.
 A copy of the report was sent to the Polish authorities, who had 60 days to comment, after which the report was published on 12 January 2011.

-After the Interstate Aviation Committee (IAC) report's publication, Poland stated that it was created in violation of Annex 13 to the Convention on International Civil Aviation because some requested documents and/or other evidence were not provided by Russia and, according to a Polish lawyer, because Polish comments to the final report were not agreed to nor fully applied.
+After the IAC report's publication, Poland stated that it was created in violation of Annex 13 to the Convention on International Civil Aviation because some requested documents and/or other evidence were not provided by Russia and, according to a Polish lawyer, because Polish comments to the final report were not agreed to nor fully applied.

 The final report noted that the captain's electronic altimeter was set 170 m higher than the actual aeroplane position.
 This change was made after the aircraft began its final approach, and soon after the first TAWS warning sounded.
 All other altimeters on board were set correctly.
 The investigation also determined that the controller's radar screen was not calibrated correctly and showed the aeroplane as being 90–150 m closer to the runway than it actually was.
 Additionally, his radio calls to the crew regarding their distance to the runway were given in advance by an average of 500 m.

-As part of their investigation, MAK conducted an experiment in a Tu-154M simulator to determine how late the crew could have gone around.
+As part of their investigation, the IAC conducted an experiment in a Tu-154M simulator to determine how late the crew could have gone around.
 "The experiment confirmed that during approaches in conditions similar to the flight conditions of the T-154M ... with a similar flight profile with vertical speed of descent of 7–8 m/s ... the aircraft characteristics guaranteed safe go around from the height of 40 m (without taking into consideration the possible obstacles and terrain along the flight path)."
 Taking into consideration the terrain at Smolensk, the investigation determined the last moment a go-around manoeuvre would have been successful was coincident with the first officer calling "Go around" and briefly pulling the control column at 60 m.

 Polish comments on the draft of the final report

-On the same day that the final report was published by MAK, Poland published its comments on the draft of the final report sent to MAK before.
-Poland stated that their comments were not taken into consideration.
-MAK did not include them in the report, but published this document on its website among other appendixes.
-Poland also published a final version of MAK report with changes performed by MAK in reaction for Polish comments highlighted (red colour means changes of text, blue means text addition).
+On the same day that the final report was published by the IAC, Poland published its comments on the draft of the final report sent to the IAC before.
+Poland stated that their comments were not taken into consideration.0 The IAC did not include them in the report, but published this document on its website among other appendixes.
+Poland also published a final version of the IAC report with changes performed by the IAC in reaction for Polish comments highlighted (red colour means changes of text, blue means text addition).

 The main points of Polish comments are: